matthewgarethlam/matthewgarethlam/README.md

 🗺 I specialise in geospatial data science.
 I love making maps and communicating with data.

-⌨️ I'm an advanced user of R. I am proficient in Alteryx and Tableau and have basic fluency in Python and SQL.
+⌨️ I'm an advanced user of R, I am proficient in Alteryx and Tableau and have basic fluency in Python and SQL.

 🗃 Most projects on here are passion projects, but a selection are from my university courseworks.